Barclays' chief UK economist to head Bank of England forecast team

 Snap Inc , owner of messaging app Snapchat, received top ratings from a number of its IPO underwriters on Monday, sending its shares up more than 3 percent in premarket trading.

-LONDON The Bank of England said on Tuesday that it had hired Barclays' (BARC.L) chief UK economist, Simon Hayes, to head its economic forecasting team, in a rare private-sector appointment.
+LONDON The Bank of England said on Tuesday that it had appointed Barclays' (BARC.L) chief UK economist, Simon Hayes, to head its economic forecasting team.

-Hayes, who worked at the BoE for eight years before joining Barclays, will draft quarterly economic forecasts for the central bank's rate-setting Monetary Policy Committee, as well as review the BoE's economic models.
+Hayes, who worked at the BoE for eight years before joining Barclays, will be responsible for drafting the central bank's quarterly economic forecasts and will report to BoE chief economist Spencer Dale.

-The Bank's forecasts have faced criticism from British lawmakers and some economists in recent years for failing to predict the persistently high inflation and very sluggish recovery that has characterized the aftermath of the crisis - though few private-sector forecasts have been much better.

-And now the forecasts are under even closer scrutiny, due to new governor Mark Carney's commitment not to raise interest rates before unemployment falls to 7 percent.

-Barclays also forecast interest rates would not rise until the third quarter of 2016, and that the central bank would not restart its quantitative easing asset purchase program.

-In more recent forecasts published by Barclays on November 1, it predicts inflation and growth will average 2.3 percent next year.
-The growth estimate is close to the consensus among economic forecasters but slightly less than the 2.5 percent which the BoE expects.

-No official start date has been set for Hayes, who will report to the BoE's chief economist, Spencer Dale.
-The BoE said the current head of its forecasting unit, finance ministry official Robert Woods, is due to complete his secondment at the BoE and return to work in government in the spring of 2014.
+No official start date has been set for Hayes, but the current incumbent, Robert Woods, is due to complete his secondment at the BoE and return to Britain's finance ministry in the spring of 2014, the BoE said.

-Hayes is making an unusual move by returning to the BoE after leaving for the private sector, as it is more common for BoE forecasters to leave for better paid jobs in London's financial sector.
-Hayes was not immediately available for comment on Tuesday.

-Carney, himself a former Goldman Sachs banker, has made other external hires such as new chief operating officer Charlotte Hogg, an erstwhile Santander executive, and deputy governor Jon Cunliffe, a former British envoy to the European Union.
+The BoE's forecasts have come in for regular criticism from British lawmakers and some economists since the start of the financial crisis for not predicting the persistence of inflation and the weakness of growth - though many other forecasts have shown similar errors.

+The BoE is due to publish its next set of quarterly forecasts on November 13.
+There is particular interest in its forecast for unemployment, as the central bank has pledged not to raise interest rates before the jobless rate falls to 7 percent - something it forecasts will take at least three years.

 Snap Inc , owner of messaging app Snapchat, received top ratings from a number of its IPO underwriters on Monday, sending its shares up more than 3 percent in premarket trading.